RobTillaart/HX711/README.md

 ## Notes

-### Scale values for loadcells
+### Scale values for load cells

-These scale values worked pretty well with a set of load-cells, Use calibrate to find your values.
+These scale values worked pretty well with a set of load cells I have, Use calibrate to find your favourite values.

-- 5 KG loadcell   scale.set_scale(420.52);
+- 5 KG load cell   scale.set_scale(420.52);
-- 20 KG loadcell  scale.set_scale(127.15);
+- 20 KG load cell  scale.set_scale(127.15);

 ### Connections HX711